Modulation Transfer Function (MTF) – A chart that displays the potential optical performance and characteristics of a lens across its aperture range.

 - 30 lines/mm Meridional

 The sagittal results will always be higher than the meridional ones and it should be noted that the orientations are very specific.
 Sagittal means that the test pattern lines run parallel to a line running from the centre of the image to the corner, and meridional lines are perpendicular to that diagonal.
-This produces results for both the best-case scenario, and the worst-case scenario, so it gives us the most accurate overview for any variation.
+This produces results for both the best-case scenario, and the worst-case scenario, so it gives us the most accurate overview of any variation.

 Contrast and resolution is now tested in both pattern orientations across the width of the image.
 As the sagittal and meridional lines on an MTF chart start to diverge, called astigmatism, it’s effectively telling us that the amount of image deterioration occurring as we approach the edge of the lens, is not the same in all directions.
 Think about it like this: If your image is going to be a little bit blurry, you would at least hope that the blur occurs in equal amounts in all directions, right?
 Otherwise it’s going to cause a slight distortion effect on your subject.
 That is astigmatism, and it’s not good!
 In fact it’s said that astigmatism is one ingredient in the magical recipe for ‘good’ bokeh.